Graz The South, Austria Travel Guide

 Carry personal reusables to create less trash from single-use items like bottles and bags.

-Invest in durable, sourced with ethical practices outdoor clothing and gear from companies committed to sustainability.
+Invest in durable, responsibly sourced outdoor clothing and gear from companies focused on being sustainable.

 Shop PatagoniaExplore alternatives to single-use plastics for daily what you need for your trip, reducing your environmental footprint.

-Shop Package FreeSupport Graz's museums and heritage sites that work to safeguard the city's rich history.
+Shop Package FreeSupport Graz's museums and heritage attractions that work to safeguard the city's rich history.

 Politeness and adherence to public order are valued.
-Be mindful of noise levels, especially during hours when you must be quiet.
+Be mindful of noise levels, especially during quiet hours.

 Photography is common in public spaces.
 Always ask permission for individuals' pictures and be discreet in sensitive locations.